labaxibum/java-simple-sel-framework/README.md

 - Report will be exported to a Reports folder after each tests
   + Capture screenshot when having a failed cases
   + Markup helper within custom markup
+  + With ThreadLocal does support for parallel tests
 ![msedge_ElSEB72DsE](https://github.com/labaxibum/Java-selenium-fw/assets/47781346/3eb94ee8-bb8c-42c4-8777-c9aa0803ef62)

 - Logs wild be exported to logs folder